-School districts are required to have all gaspowered vehicles inspected if the vehicles are between two and 24 years old and operate in an ozone nonattainment area as designated by the Environmental Protection Agency.
+School districts are required to have all gas-powered vehicles inspected if the vehicles are between two and 24 years old and operate in an ozone nonattainment area as designated by the Environmental Protection Agency.
 Vehicles must pass an annual emissions test during safety inspection.

-- Paying required fees - Increasing the workload of existing employee
+- Paying required fees - · Increasing the workload of existing employees